Lots of parents worry about their children taking drugs.

 Frustration – Sometimes, the decision to experiment with drugs might stem from frustration over personal or family problems.

 Environment – Young people’s experience of drugs can vary a lot depending on where they live.
-In some urban areas, drug misuse is common; but drugs are also available in rural areas.
+In some urban areas, drug misuse is common; but drugs are also available in rural and suburban areas.